esa-prl/gamepad_emulation/README.md

 ### License

-The source code is released under a [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.nl.html)).
+The source code is released under a [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 **Author: Maximilian Ehrhardt<br />
 Affiliation: [European Space Agency](https://www.esa.int/)<br />
 Maintainer: Maximilian Ehrhardt, maximilian.ehrhardt@esa.int**

-The Gamepad Emulation package has been tested under [ROS2] Eloquent and Ubuntu 18.04.
+The Gamepad Emulation package has been tested under [ROS2] Foxy Fitzroy and Ubuntu 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation